 That’s why we find so many mindfulness and spirituality and nature living books and lectures.
 These are ways of disconnecting from comparison with human beings and absorbing the inner “self” and relate with something not humanized which leads to a bigger relaxation.

 Then comes the concept of success and its paradox failure.
 And the truth is once again they are correlated.
 Therefore we cannot be well succeeded in everything we do and there’s always a side that “loses”.
-We had to this principle the fact that we live an idea of success that is not ours, mas absorbed from others.
+We add to this principle the fact that we live an idea of success that is not ours, mas absorbed from others.

 That’s the question: What do I really want?